Autotrader cars

 What other cars from Tesla are due this year?

-If you hang on Elon Musk’s every word we’ll be getting chauffeured around in autonomous Tesla taxis before long, though as even the man himself admits he can sometimes get a bit carried away with his predictions.
+If you still hang on Elon Musk’s every word we’ll be getting chauffeured around in autonomous Tesla taxis before long, though as even the man himself admits he can sometimes get a bit carried away with his predictions.

 What other cars that are upcoming will this compete with?